Last Updated On 4th February 2024 By Lauren | Wild Lovely WorldHome » Blog » Trip Planning » Campervans »

 Mid-Size Campervan Models In New Zealand – Cost Approx. $8000-$16000 🚐

 A campervan is much more advantageous than a camper car because the living space inside is much bigger.
 These vans tend to be old mini-buses or work vans.
 They have had the seats/storage ripped out the back and then converted into campervans.
+They are a typical campervan you will see in New Zealand.

 Smaller models of mid-size campervans include: